-- 6.6.1 The fire protection of ships having a distinguishing mark of provision with means for fire-fighting aboard other ships shall be designed in similar manner to other ships with due regard for the following: - .1 hull, superstructures, deckhouses and decks shall be made of steel.
-In ships having distinguishing marks FF1WS, FF2WS, FF3WS in class notation, the superstructures and deckhouses may be manufactured of aluminum alloys, provided they are protected with fire protection systems in compliance with 6.6.6 or 6.6.7: - .2 structural fire protection shall be made in compliance with the IC method. - 6.6.2 Ships shall be provided with a fire and rescue operations control station.
-The control station shall be placed so that the ship structures do not impair, as far as practicable, the vision of the water around the ship. - 6.6.3 The ships shall have:

-special systems and equipment, the minimum number of which is indicated in Tables 6.6.3-1 and 6.6.3-2;

-items of fire-fighting outfit in compliance with 6.6.11.1;
+- 6.6.1 The fire protection of ships having a distinguishing mark of provision with means for fire-fighting aboard other ships shall be equivalent to that of other ships with due regard for the following: - .1 hull, superstructures, deckhouses and decks shall be made of steel.
+In ships having distinguishing marks FF1WS, FF2WS, FF3WS in class notation, the superstructures and deckhouses may be manufactured of aluminum alloys, provided they are protected with fire protection systems in compliance with 6.6.6 or 6.6.7; - .2 structural fire protection shall be made in compliance with the IC method. - 6.6.2 Ships shall be provided with a fire and rescue operations control station.
+The control station shall be placed so that the ship structures do not impair, as far as practicable, the vision of the water around the ship. - 6.6.3 The ships shall have: - special systems and equipment, the minimum number of which is indicated in Tables 6.6.3-1 and 6.6.3-2; items of fire-fighting outfit in compliance with 6.6.11.1; - additional bilge arrangements (systems) and additional reserve of fuel in accordance with 7.1.10 and 13.7.7, Part VIII "Systems and Piping"; - additional internal service communications in compliance with 7.2.2, Part XI "Electrical Equipment". - 6.6.4 Special systems installed on board ships for fire-fighting on other objects and for their own protection (water-screen, drenching, water fire main, foam fire extinguishing, dry powder systems) shall also comply with the requirements of Section 3 of this Part and Sections 2, 4, 5, Part VIII "Systems and Piping".

 Special systems Distinguishing mark in the class notation

 FF1 FF1WS FF2 FF2WS FF3WS

-Water-screen system 1 + + +
+Water-screen system, drenching system, pressure water-spraying system 1 + + +

-Drenching system 1 + + +

 Water fire main system + + + + +2

-Foam fire extinguishing + + + + +
+Foam fire extinguishing system + + + + +

-system

-Dry powder system +3 +3 +3 +3 +3
+Dry powder system + 3 +3 + 3 + 3 + 3

 Bilge system 4 + + + +